sombriks/vue-img-upload/README.md

 - understand why the dist/build.js seems useless

 ## Copyright

 - MIT license
-- This project also uses code from [there](https://gist.github.com/dcollien/312bce1270a5f511bf4a)
   - All rights reserverd to the original author regarding this part of the code